Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Crystalline Dieudonn e theory and classifying stacks

 \begin{proposition} Let $G$ be a finite commutative $p$-power rank group scheme over $k.$ We have a canonical isomorphism $\sigma^*M(G) \simeq H^2_{\mathrm{crys}}(BG).$ \end{proposition}{}

-\begin{proof} We use the natural maps $C^{\mathrm{uni}}$ and $C^{\mathrm{mult}}$ constructed before and argue separately.
+\begin{proof} We use the natural maps $C^{\mathrm{uni}}$ (\cref{mainconst1}) and $C^{\mathrm{mult}}$ (\cref{multicons}) constructed before and argue separately.
 To check that these natural maps are isomorphisms, we may assume that $k$ is algebraically closed (\cref{basechange}).
 We have an exact sequence $0 \to G' \to G \to G'' \to 0,$ where one may assume that $G'$ is simple.
-Since $k$ is algebraically closed, $G'$ must be either $\mathbb{Z}/p, \mu_p$ or $\alpha_p.$ By \cref{rightexact}, we have the following diagram where the rows are exact: {} One sees directly that in this case, the map $\sigma^* M(G) \to \sigma^* M(G')$ is surjective; thus the claim follows by \cref{compute} and induction on the length of $G.$ \end{proof}{}
+Since $k$ is algebraically closed, $G'$ must be either $\mathbb{Z}/p, \mu_p$ or $\alpha_p.$